Economics of bitcoin: Views of economists

 Nobel laureate Richard Thaler emphasizes the irrationality in the bitcoin market that has led to the bubble, demonstrating the irrationality with the example of firms that have added the word blockchain to their names which have then had large increases in their stock price.
 The extremely high volatility in bitcoin's price also is due to irrationality according to Thaler.

 Four Nobel laureates, James Heckman, Thomas Sargent, Angus Deaton, and Oliver Hart, characterized bitcoin as a bubble at a joint press conference in 2018.
 Hart mentioned a talk by Christopher Sims in which he reportedly claimed that bitcoin "should have a zero price".
 Heckman compared bitcoin to the tulip bubble.
 Deaton pointed to bitcoin's use by criminals.

 Professor Nouriel Roubini of New York University has called bitcoin the "mother of all bubbles", writing that the underlying blockchain technology has "massive obstacles standing in its way", including a lack of "common and universal protocols" of the kind that enabled the early Internet.
 According to Roubini, bitcoin has failed as a unit of account, a means of payment, and as a store of value; he calls the claim that bitcoin cannot be debased "fraudulent".
 "Scammers, swindlers, charlatans, and carnival barkers (all conflicted insiders) have tapped into clueless retail investors' FOMO ('fear of missing out'), and taken them for a ride," he writes.

+Several investors such as Warren Buffett, Jack Ma, and George Soros have called bitcoin a bubble.
 In 2019 a research paper by the Asian Development Bank concluded that there is a "strong evidence that bitcoin is not a bubble".